lowcoder-org/lowcoder/docs/self-hosting/README.md

 Windows users are recommended to use PowerShell for running commands below.
 {% endhint %}

-In your working directory, run the following commands to make a directory named `openblocks` to store the data of Openblocks:
+In your working directory, run the following commands to make a directory named `openblocks` to store the data of Lowcoder:

 ```bash
 mkdir openblocks